 A: The Coalition on Inclusive Emergency Planning (CIEP) is a statewide, cross-disability, advisory group that works with state and local emergency management stakeholders to build disability accessibility and inclusion into all aspects of emergency management.
 The Coalition provides technical advice on physical and programmatic access, effective communication, and fosters working relationships among emergency managers and the disability community.
 The stakeholders are local and national advocates with expertise in access and functional needs (AFN) practices and experience in all aspects of the Americans with Disabilities Act.
 CIEP is a program of the Washington State Independent Living Council (WASILC) with funding from the Washington Department of Health (DOH).

 A: On June 22, CIEP conducted a one-day Tabletop Exercise (TTX) with support from the National Exercise Program under FEMA.
-In this discussion based exercise, we examined our existing standup protocols to ensure that we can respond to access and functional needs of the whole community during a catastrophic disaster as well as it has been doing during the wildfires, flooding, and other extreme weather events during the past two years.
-The scenario used in this discussion was borrowed from the Cascadia Rising 2022 exercises that took place the week before.
+In this discussion-based exercise, we examined our existing standup protocols to ensure that we can respond to access and functional needs of the whole community during a catastrophic disaster as well as during the wildfires, flooding, and other extreme weather events over the past two years.

 Q: What information do you wish more people knew when creating emergency plans for their communities?

-Q: Can you describe a bit more about the CMIST framework and share an example of how it has been used?
+Q: Can you share an example of how the C-MIST framework is used?

 A: During the wildfires and other disasters of 2020 and 2021, CIEP stakeholders stood up on several occasions to assist survivors with disabilities and other access and functional needs.
-As the American Red Cross goes in to establish shelters in wildfire areas, disability integration specialists give every person that seeks assistance an assessment to find out if they need additional services to function while they are in the shelter, and after they leave.
+When the American Red Cross establishes shelters in wildfire areas, disability integration specialists work with every person seeking assistance to determine if they need additional services to function while they are in the shelter and after they leave.
 If there is an unmet AFN need, they email CIEP requesting assistance.

-Examples of assistance needed can range from wheelchairs and walkers (transportation/mobility) that were destroyed in a fire to temporary/permanent housing (security) that provides support for people with disabilities (self-determination).
-CIEP stakeholders can provide accessibility assessments for the shelter facilities checking for things such as wider doors (independence), access to bathrooms and showers (medical/health), interpreters and communication support (communication) for survivors who are deaf, hard of hearing or do not have an understanding of the English language.
-CIEP is all about connecting people with those that have the resources that they need.
-An After Action Report was developed following the multiple wildfires in 2020.
+CIEP stakeholders can provide individual assistance, such as wheelchairs and walkers (transportation/mobility) destroyed in a fire, temporary/permanent housing (security) for people with disabilities (self-determination), or assess shelters and facilities for accessibility.
+For example, a CEIP representative will look at door width (independence), access to bathrooms and showers (medical/health), interpretation services and communication support (communication) for survivors who are deaf, hard of hearing, or do not have an understanding of the English language.
+CIEP focuses on connecting people to needed resources.
+To learn more about AFN was addressed during the 2020 wildfires, check out CEIP’s After Action Report.

 Q: Any last thoughts or information to share?